Can Dogs Eat Apples? Everything You Need to Know

 Benefits of Apples for Dogs

-• Low-calorie and an excellent source of vitamins A, C, and K, calcium and phosphorus
+• They're low-calorie and an excellent source of vitamin A, C and K, calcium and phosphorus

-• High in fiber that acts as a prebiotic that can help support a dog’s gastrointestinal health.
+• Apples are high in fiber that acts as a prebiotic that can help support a dog’s gastrointestinal health.

 • About 86 percent water, apples are a great source of hydration—as a treat—for your four-legged friend.

-• Can help freshen your pup’s breath, too, by helping to keep your dog’s teeth free of odor-causing plaque and tartar (though this is no sub for daily brushing!)
+• They can help freshen your pup’s breath by keeping your dog’s teeth free of odor-causing plaque and tartar (though this is no sub for daily brushing!)

-• Apple skin in particular is rich in antioxidant polyphenols which support the immune system and may help with warding off cancer and reducing the symptoms of joint disease.
+• Apple skin, in particular, is rich in antioxidant polyphenols which support the immune system and may help ward off cancer and reduce the symptoms of joint disease.

 Frequently Asked Questions